ranefattesingh/ranefattesingh.github.io/content/posts/worker-pool-go.md

 | 35 | 30min | 5M |
 | 40 | 35min | 5M |

-I expreimented with 25 and 30 several times but results were competitive and somes 25 was better and sometimes 30 was better.
+I experimented with 25 and 30 several times but the results were competitive and sometimes 25 was better and sometimes 30 was better.
 We decided to stick with 25 (just decided).

-So this is how we used Worker Pool Pattern to reduce running time from 3hrs to 12mins for our worst case scenario.
+So this is how we used the Worker Pool Pattern to reduce running time from 3 hours to 12 minutes for our worst-case scenario.

 Follow the link for the source code: [SourceCode](https://github.com/ranefattesingh/pkg/blob/main/workerpool/worker_pool.go)